[Updated and final 14 July 2021]

 - Brendan Hyland - 200m butterfly, 4x200m freestyle relay

 FINA had initially invited Ireland to submit a team for the 4x100m medley relay team too but that was rescinded with Greece's team being hundreds of a second ahead of Ireland.
 Brendan Hyland received an invitation based on his "B" standard.
 That allowed Ireland to enter the relay as only 2 relay-only swimmers are allowed.

 Tallaght's Jack Woolley qualified to be Ireland's first ever Taekwondo representative by virtue of his top 7 World Ranking at the end of 2019.

 Sean Browne is Ireland's top weightlifter and he ended up 15th in the Olympic rankings at his weight.
 Weightlifting qualification is incredibly complicated with nations being restricted to only 4 quotas per gender.
 When further restrictions are placed on certain countries due to sustained doping, they can drop fairly far down the list.
-As Ireland has not qualified anybody, we may receive a reallocated quota if there are no tripartite invitees at this weight.
+As Ireland has not qualified anybody, we were in line to receive a reallocated quota but the IWF issued a tripartite invitation to Oman instead.

 Ireland has now qualified representatives in 19 sports, 5 more than our previous highest number (14 in 2012).
 We've also qualified (well) over 100 athletes for the first time.
 In fact we hadn't even reached 80 before this year.
 Even without the teams in hockey and rugby, this would be our biggest team ever.